Choosing the Right Social Network for Your Business

 If you are ever asking someone about using certain networks for business and they say "You should use it because it has one billion users!" back away slowly - it doesn't matter how many or which people are on a network if they are not your best audience.
 Here are a few general guidelines to get you started:

-- 18-24 and 25-34 are still the largest age groups on Facebook, but it's the older demographics that are now growing more quickly
+- 25-34 is the largest age group on Facebook, but it's the older demographics that are growing more quickly

 - great for brick and mortar businesses because of check-ins, maps, address, and hours of business features